Welcome to Maven Collectibles!!

 Tim Drake was very tricky given we were torn on what age we would showcase him in.
 Before we were thinking 15-17 but ultimately decided around his 20’s.
 This gave us just enough build to show maturity and (for those fans out there) hints of his future self.
 That baby face was a must, to keep it clear he is still young to the Bat Family.

 The end result is something we at Maven are absolutely happy with and who knows, maybe we will get to revisit this.
 We never got to finish this completely, there is still some details we wanted to flesh out such as the graffiti.
 Hopefully, you can see where we were going with this overall piece and a little bit with what we hope to bring to our products.
 For those die-hard Batman fans can you guess the villains that are represented in the graffiti tower?
 I’ve already said 2 (Riddler/Joker) but the total is actually 6.

 James and I would like to take the time to thank Mr. Fitzhugh for the opportunity to share Maven’s ideology and of course, to see WB headquarters!
-We can’t wait to share with you what we have in mind so be sure like us on Facebook, shout to us on Twitter or Instagram (@MavenCollectibles), and of course, you can always sign up to our Newsletter (Below the page).
+We can’t wait to share with you what we have in mind so be sure like us on Facebook, and shout to us on Twitter or Instagram (@MavenCollectibles).
 We look forward to bringing you unique products and meeting all the real Mavens of the hobby!
 Everyone here at Maven and I would like to say thanks and stay tuned!